aluthra23/GICS-Stock-Predictor/README.md

-# Stock Market Prediction with LSTM
+# GICS Sectors Prediction Project

 This project explores the use of Long Short-Term Memory (LSTM) networks for stock market prediction.
 The notebook contains Python code for training an LSTM model to predict stock prices based on historical data.